 For the second type, the regular and dual heuristics are not necessarily equal.
 Using only a subset of objects might cause a different heuristic result.
 For example, assume that only tile 1 is being considered by Manhattan distance.
-In Fig. 10 tile 1's Manhattan distance heuristic in S is 1 while in S^d it is 4.
+In Figure 10. tile 1's Manhattan distance heuristic in S is 1 while in $S^d$ it is 4.
 For PDBs, only a subset of the objects is considered and therefore the heuristic of the dual state can be different.
-For example, assume that in Fig. 10, the PDB based on tiles {2, 3, 6, 7} is used.
-The PDB lookup for S has these tiles in locations {8, 12, 13, 14}.
-The PDB lookup for S^d has these tiles in locations {9, 5, 15, 12}.
-These tiles now have to travel different paths to get to the goal state and therefore S and S^d have completely different entries in the PDB with completely different values.
+For example, assume that in Figure 10, the PDB based on tiles $\{2, 3, 6, 7\}$ is used.
+The PDB lookup for S has these tiles in locations $\{8, 12, 13, 14\}$ .
+The PDB lookup for $S^d$ has these tiles in locations $\{9, 5, 15, 12\}$ .
+These tiles now have to travel different paths to get to the goal state and therefore S and $S^d$ have completely different entries in the PDB with completely different values.

-5.2.
-Inconsistency of the dual heuristic
+5.2 Inconsistency of the Dual Heuristic

 A heuristic h is consistent if for any two states, x and y, $|h(x) - h(y)| \leq dist(x, y)$ where dist(x, y) is the optimal distance between them.
-In other words, the difference between the heuristic values of two states is never greater then the cost of a path between them.
+In other words, the difference between the heuristic values of two states is never greater than the cost of a path between them.
 When moving from a parent node to a child node, using the heuristic of the dual state might produce inconsistent [21] values even if the heuristic itself (in its regular form) is consistent.
 In a standard search, a parent state, P, and any of its children, S, are neighbors by definition.
-Thus a consistent heuristic must return consistent values when applied to P and S. However, the heuristic values obtained for P^d and S^d might not be consistent because P^d and S^d are not necessarily neighbors.
+Thus a consistent heuristic must return consistent values when applied to P and S. However, the heuristic values obtained for $P^d$ and $S^d$ might not be consistent because $P^d$ and $S^d$ are not necessarily neighbors.
 This is a consequence of the following corollary.